Los Angeles Criminal Threats Attorney

 Retain an Experienced Criminal Defense Lawyer

 The defense strategy our legal team will employ will vary based upon what actually occurred.
 The alleged victim may not have actually been in fear at all, but is exaggerating the situation in order to use the legal system to harm you, or the fear was short term and not serious.
+If convicted on a domestic violence related offense in a Los Angeles criminal court and placed on probation by the court, the judge will order you to complete a 52 week batterers’ program known as the Batterers’ Intervention Program (BIP).

 A vague or ambiguous threat against another person can still lead to criminal charges, but the defense would involve exposing the fact that there was no specific threat and no intention to actually do anything that would harm your family member.